-If you are interested in developing a career working with people who have drug and alcohol problems and you are either 2 years drug free, including substitute prescribing or 2 years free of problematic alcohol use by the end of February 2019, we’d like to hear from you.
+If you are interested in developing a career in the drug and alcohol field, and you are either 2 years drug free (including substitute prescribing) or 2 years free of problematic alcohol use by the 9 August 2019, we’d like to hear from you.

-Scottish Drugs Forum’s award-winning Addiction Worker Training Project (AWTP) is a unique initiative which supports, trains, and prepares individuals with a history of problematic drug and alcohol use to work in Social Care.
+This is an exciting opportunity to join Scottish Drugs Forum’s award-winning Addiction Worker Training Project (AWTP) - a unique initiative which supports, trains, and prepares people with a history of drug and alcohol problems to work in Social Care.

 We offer £8.21 per hour before deductions with a fixed term contract of 30 hours per week for 39 weeks.
 Trainees will undertake work placements in social care agencies and will study towards an SVQ 2 in Social Services and Health Care.
 Full training and a comprehensive package of support will be provided.